rancher-sandbox/cluster-api-addon-provider-fleet/docs/src/04_reference/01_import-strategy.md

 `FleetAddonConfig` provides several configuration options to define clusters to import.

-**Note: Please be aware that chaning selection configuration requires restart of the `CAAPF` instance, as these selection options directly translate into watch configurations for controllers established on the `API` server.**

 ### Namespace Label Selection

 This section defines how to select namespaces based on specific labels.
 The `namespaceSelector` field ensures that the import strategy applies only to namespaces that have the label `import: "true"`.
 This is useful for scoping automatic import to specific namespaces rather than applying it cluster-wide.